Identity and Resilience Group

 We would like to offer a space for patients of Practitioner Health who recognize themselves as having some of these issues to connect with and support each other.
 To share their experiences and coping strategies with one another.

-The Identity and Resilience group will be a confidential group facilitated by PH therapists Sheila Jones and Simon Lyne currently run for 90 minutes from 09:00am on the first and third Fridays of the month, starting on 6th September 2019.
+The Identity and Resilience group will be a confidential group facilitated by PH therapists Sheila Jones and Simon Lyne, which is now online for the time being and is from 17:00-18:30 on the first and third Mondays of the month

 We are aware that Friday mornings have been difficult for many people to commit to, and that this means less of you are able to come regularly, so from March we will trial the group at 5pm on the first and third Mondays of the month.
 The last Friday morning group will meet at 9am on the 21st of February.